 In the A2 year, students will focus on two other themes: immigration and the multicultural society in French and the period of the French Occupation and Resistance.
 In the course of the two years, students will be also studying in depth a film 'Les Choristes' by Christophe Barratier and a book 'No et Moi' by Delphine de Vigan.

-Students are encouraged to spend time to France.
+Students are encouraged to spend time in France.